 The above examples involve water heaters that have slowly started losing heat.
 If your water heater seems to have gone cold all of a sudden, then it is most likely an issue with the lower heating element.
 While there are actually a few elements that can go bad, the lower element generally goes first.
 This is a situation that you will need an experienced plumber to help with.

 If you need more hot water on demand then there are many options available to you.
 It may be that the solution is as easy as flushing your unit.
 You may need to upgrade to a tankless water heater, a larger water heater, or several water heaters.
 Or you may need repairs.
-No matter what the issue is, your next call should be to Econo West at 661-947-2653.
+No matter what the issue is, your next call should be to Econo West Heating Air & Plumbing at (661) 947-2653.